Nubby's Number Factory: Gameplay

-Release and Reception
+Release and reception

-Nubby's Number Factory released on Steam on March 7, 2025.
+Nubby's Number Factory released on Steam on March 7, 2025 and April 15, 2026 on Mobile in IOS and Android.

-The game received positive reviews, with reviewers drawing favorable comparisons to Balatro, Peggle, and Ballionaire, also complimenting its price, music, absurd setting and terminology, bizarre art style inspired by 1990s computer shareware and edutainment, style of progression, and addictive gameplay, while criticizing some of the balancing, lack of replay value and the difficulty of the challenges.
+The game received positive reviews, with reviewers drawing favorable comparisons to Balatro, Peggle, and Ballionaire.
+Reviewers also compliment its price, music, absurd setting and terminology, paired with a bizarre art style inspired by 1990s computer shareware and edutainment.
+The style of progression and addictive gameplay elements are main points of enjoyment for reviewers.
+The game has not gone without criticism, with reviewers criticizing some of the balancing, lack of replay value, and the difficulty of the challenges.